dubinsky/scalajs-gradle/README.md

 }
 ```

-Plugin does this automatically unless a dependency on `scala-compiler` is declared explicitly.
+Plugin does this automatically unless a dependency on `scalajs-compiler` is declared explicitly.

 To enable Scala compiler plugins, their classpaths need to be given to the compiler
 via a `-Xplugin:` option.
 Examples of the Gradle build script code that do that abound: